How to access the Monitoring window

 - When the player is a System on Chip (SoC) display that can send back status information (Samsung Tizen, Panasonic, Philips, EloTouch…)

 Status: Shows the status indicator color (green, yellow, red), the number of recorded alerts since last reset.

 Playlist: Displays the name of the currently playing playlist.
-You will also be able to tell when the player is displaying the Default Media (which means there is no current programming scheduled for this player), or the initial default media (meaning this is a newly activated player that has not yet received its first update).
+You will also be able to tell when the player is displaying the Default Media (which means there is no current programming scheduled for this player), and you will see Trigger whenever the player is showing the triggered media.
+You will also see when the plauer is showing the initial default media (meaning this is a newly activated player that has not yet received its first update).